 Acceptability.
 Students, coaches, and SMH providers independently completed acceptability measures developed by the research team to assess participants' view of the intervention as understandable, coherent, fair, helpful, easy to engage in, and effective.
-Item development was guided by the theoretical framework of Sekhon, Cartwirght, and Francis (2017), with many of the items adapted from existing instruments, such as the Usage Rating Profile-Intervention (Chafouleas, Briesch, Riley-Tillman, & McCoach, 2009), Treatment Evaluation Inventory (Kazdin, 1980), and the Intervention Rating Profile (Witt & Elliott, 1985).
-Using Sekhon et al.'s definition of acceptability - "the extent to which people delivering or receiving an intervention consider it to be appropriate, based on anticipated or experiential cognitive and emotional responses to the intervention" (p.
-8) - we generated a pool of items to create five initial acceptability measures.
-These included: (a) two measures of students' perceptions of acceptability for MAP Meeting One and MAP Meeting Two; (b) two measures of coaches' perceptions of acceptability for MAP Meeting One and MAP Meeting Two; and (c) one measure of school mental health (SMH) providers' perceptions of acceptability.
+Item development was guided by the theoretical framework of Sekhon, Cartwright, and Francis (2017), with many of the items adapted from existing instruments, such as the Usage Rating Profile-Intervention (Chafouleas, Briesch, Riley-Tillman, & McCoach, 2009), Treatment Evaluation Inventory (Kazdin, 1980), and the Intervention Rating Profile (Witt & Elliott, 1985).
+Using Sekhon et al.'s definition of acceptability-"the extent to which people delivering or receiving an intervention consider it to be appropriate, based on anticipated or experiential cognitive and emotional responses to the intervention" (p.
+8)-we generated a pool of items to create five initial acceptability measures.
+These included (1) two measures of students' perceptions of acceptability for MAP Meetings 1 and 2; (2) two measures of coaches' perceptions of acceptability for MAP Meetings 1 and 2; and (3) one measure of SMH providers' perceptions of acceptability.
 Items for each of the five measures were evaluated by five members of the research team for clarity and alignment to the construct of treatment acceptability.
 These members of the team had extensive experience in measurement and intervention development and implementation.
 Items with at least 80% agreement on alignment and clarity were included in the final measures.
 In addition to using items with structured response scales, open-ended questions were included to obtain participants' perceptions of the MAP intervention.
 Although analysis of narrative responses is often hampered by variability in response length and focus, review of content written in open-ended prompts can be useful in developing hypotheses to understand trends in data for quantitative indicators.
-Additional details on the psychometric properties of the acceptability measures are provided in the MAP technical manual (see supplemental file associated with this manuscript).
+Additional details on the psychometric properties of the acceptability measures are provided in the MAP technical manual (see online supplemental file associated with this article).

-Meetings One and Two (see Table 5 for specific items).
-The MAP Meeting One acceptability form consisted of 11 items encompassing students' affective attitudes, perceptions of coherence, perceived effectiveness, and self-efficacy.
-The MAP Meeting Two acceptability measure included 13 items; 5 items targeted students' perceptions of their behavior since MAP Meeting One and the reminder letter, and the remaining 8 items assessed student acceptability (e.g., coherence, effectiveness, self-efficacy) of MAP Meeting Two.
-Students responded on a 5-point Likert scale from strongly disagree (1) to strongly agree (5) for all items.
+Students.
+Students completed acceptability measures immediately following MAP Meetings 1 and 2 (see Table 5 for specific items).
+The MAP Meeting 1 acceptability form consisted of 11 items encompassing students' affective attitudes, perceptions of coherence, perceived effectiveness, and self-efficacy.
+The MAP Meeting 2 acceptability measure included 13 items; 5 items targeted students' perceptions of their behavior since MAP Meeting 1 and the reminder letter, and the remaining 8 items assessed student acceptability (e.g., coherence, effectiveness, self-efficacy) of MAP Meeting 2.
+Students responded on a 5-point Likert-type scale from 1 = strongly disagree to 5 = strongly agree for all items.
 Descriptive statistics for items and subscales were examined.
 Both measures included three open-ended items: (1) What part of the meeting did you find most interesting or useful?
-(2) What recommendation(s) for change to the meeting do you have?
-(3) Additional comments and suggestions.
+(2) What recommendation(s) for change to the meeting do you have? and (3) Additional comments and suggestions.
 To identify commonalities in responses to open-ended items, two research assistants read through all responses then grouped these into general categories of statements.

 Coaches.
-After each MAP Meeting, the MAP coach completed an acceptability measure.
-For MAP Meeting One the coach responded to two items (The student seems likely to make a positive change in a target discussed during today's meeting; I feel the student benefitted from taking part in the meeting).
-MAP Meeting Two acceptability items were the same with the addition of one item (The student made progress on the initial goal from the 1st meeting).
-Coaches responded to all items on a 5-point scale from 1 (poor) to 5 (excellent).
-Three openended items were provided on the measures: (1) What part of the meeting did you think went the best?
-(2) What part of the meeting did you find challenging? and (3) Additional comments.
-A procedure similar to the student acceptability data was used to identify categories of responses and commonalities from the coach acceptability reports.
+After each MAP meeting, the MAP coach completed an acceptability measure.
+For MAP Meeting 1 the coach responded to two items (The student seems likely to make a positive change in a target discussed during today's meeting; I feel the student benefitted from taking part in the meeting).
+MAP Meeting 2 acceptability items were the same with the addition of one item (The student made progress on the initial goal from the first meeting).
+Coaches responded to all items on a 5-point Likert-type scale from 1 = poor to